TorchLean

 • lake exe verify -- ... for verification workflows and checkers.

-Three command families cover most everyday use: run a model zoo demo, run an advanced example file, and run a verifier tool.
+Three command families cover most everyday use: run a model-zoo example, run an advanced example file, and run a verifier tool.

 7.8.1.
 Building with CUDA (optional)🔗

-GPU-backed demos require a CUDA-enabled build of the Lean project so the native archives in the CUDA source tree link against the toolkit:
+GPU-backed examples require a CUDA-enabled build of the Lean project so the native archives in the CUDA source tree link against the toolkit:

 lake build -R -K cuda=true